starise/Post-Thumbnails/README.md

 }
 ```

-The template tag `PostThumbnails::the_post_thumbnail` is similar to WordPress' `the_post_thumbnail` but it displays your custom thumbnail in a post loop.
-It accepts the following arguments:
+The template tag `PostThumbnails::the_post_thumbnail` is similar to WordPress' `the_post_thumbnail` but it displays your custom thumbnail in a post loop:

 ```php
 <?php if (class_exists('PostThumbnails')) :